jeffreylanters/unity-entity-component-system/README.md

   // Event triggered when an entity of this system is initializing public override void OnEntityInitialize (ItemComponent entity) { }

-  // Event triggered when an entity of this system is started public override void OnEntityStart (ItemComponent entity) { }

   // Event triggered when an entity of this system is enabled public override void OnEntityEnabled (ItemComponent entity) { }